 The Best Jamaican Jerk Chicken

 The key to jerk chicken that tastes like it does in Jamaica is to use pimento wood on the grill and make sure your meat gets those dark, crusty edges.
-This recipe adapted from Jamaican cookbook authors Michelle and Suzanne Rousseau includes a grill method and a simpler oven method.
+This recipe, adapted from Jamaican cookbook authors Michelle and Suzanne Rousseau, includes a grill method and a simpler oven method.
 Since you won’t be getting any smoke indoors, toast the whole spices in a dry, heavy skillet until fragrant before adding them to the marinade to give the finished dish its characteristic depth.
 Pimento leaves and wood chips can be purchased online at pimentowood.com.

 For the Grill:

 For the marinade:

 - 6 Scotch bonnet chiles, stemmed and seeded